Fwerydd/DicomJson/README.md

 ```

 **json2dicom**
-* Convert one *.json file to one *.dcm file
+* Convert DICOM object(s) describe in a json file
   * You can find an example in the 'input' folder named 'test.json'
-    * This file contains the following entries:
+    * This file contains the following entries for one object.
+Note: You can have only one object or a array of objects in this file!
       * "template": Path to JSON file extracted from dicom2json.py script
         * It will be used as template for your DICOM generation
+      * "image": Path to PNG file extracted from dicom2json.py script
+        * It will be used as image for your DICOM generation.
+This image override the following DICOM fields
+         * BitsAllocated
+         * BitsStored
+         * HighBits
+         * Rows
+         * Columns
+         * PixelData
       * "data": DICOM data described as you can see in the dicom2json.py output file.
 If a data is present in this field, you'll override the DICOM field value available in "template".
         ```
         For example, if you want to override PatientName DICOM field value, you need to write in your *.json file: